awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 https://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyClonedRepository
 ```

-You will need this URL later in [Step 2: Clone the Repository and Push to the AWS CodeCommit Repository](#how-to-migrate-existing-clone)\.
+You need this URL later in [Step 2: Clone the Repository and Push to the AWS CodeCommit Repository](#how-to-migrate-existing-clone)\.

 ## Step 2: Clone the Repository and Push to the AWS CodeCommit Repository<a name="how-to-migrate-existing-clone"></a>

-In this section, you will clone an existing Git repository to your local computer, creating what is called a local repo\.
-You will then push the contents of the local repo to the AWS CodeCommit repository you created earlier\.
+In this section, you clone an existing Git repository to your local computer, creating what is called a local repo\.
+You then push the contents of the local repo to the AWS CodeCommit repository you created earlier\.

 1. From the terminal or command prompt on your local computer, run the git clone command with the `--mirror` option to clone a bare copy of the remote repository into a new folder named *aws\-codecommit\-demo*\.
-Note that this is a bare repo meant only for migration, and is not the local repo for interacting with the migrated repository in AWS CodeCommit\.
-You'll want to create that later, after the migration to AWS CodeCommit is complete\.
+This is a bare repo meant only for migration\.
+It is not the local repo for interacting with the migrated repository in AWS CodeCommit\.
+You can create that later, after the migration to AWS CodeCommit is complete\.

    The following example clones a sample application created for AWS demonstration purposes and hosted on GitHub \(*https://github\.com/awslabs/aws\-demo\-php\-simple\-app\.git*\) to a local repo in a directory named *aws\-codecommit\-demo*\.